Film run-time: 13 minutes | Starring Ralph Whims, Stefan Czernatowicz

 Visualized through a dizzying melange of hand-drawn graphics, stop-frame claymation, live-action segments, pyrotechnics and puppetry, the film combines the anecdotal recollections of several witness accounts to produce an explosively inventive narrative, reframing the real events as impressionistic tall tales which subsume the pop cultural phenomena that permeated people’s lives.

 Positioned as such, these tales take on the power of a legend, possessing a newfound mythical quality.
-Filtered through time and hyperbolic imagination, the men who were central to the events have the benefit of time to rediscover this idiosyncratic episode, as though it were a part of the cultural collective that populated their past, like the blaxploitation and kung-fu cinema of the era.
+Filtered through time and hyperbolic imagination, the men who were central to the events have the benefit of time to rediscover this idiosyncratic episode, as though it were a part of the cultural landscape that populated their past, like the blaxploitation and kung-fu cinema of the era.